Moray House Library access

-Will provide advice and support for disabled students and students with specific learning difficulties (eg dyslexia).
+Will provide advice and support for disabled students and students with specific learning differences (eg dyslexia).

-If you require this document in an alternative format, please contact Viki Galt, Disability Information Officer.
+If you require this document in an alternative format, please contact Viki Galt, Head of Disability Information

 BSL users can contact us via Contact Scotland BSL, the on-line British Sign Language interpreting service.
 Find out more on the Contact Scotland BSL website.